The Sands of Time (Sheldon novel): Plot

 Meanwhile, Alan Tucker is in Ávila tracking the baby.
 He visits the priest involved with the orphanage, the hospital, and the orphanage itself and manages to connect that the baby is in fact Patricia Scott, and that Ellen needs to find her as an heiress to the company.
 He decides to blackmail Ellen, hoping to become her business partner.

-Lucia is entertained with Rubio, who believes that she has been in the convent for ten years and does not know what the current state of the world is.
+Lucia is entertained by Rubio, who believes that she has been in the convent for ten years and does not know what the current state of the world is.
 She thinks she is falling for him, but is determined to get her money.
 At the same time, Jaime is reflecting upon his life as a terrorist.
 His family sought refuge in a Church from the Spaniards, but everyone but him died, and he sought revenge and at the same time did not like the Church, which was why he was reluctant to take the sisters.
 He and Megan start to become friends, which Amparo is not pleased about.
 As the group stops at a hotel for the night, the room clerk calls the police, but they manage to escape.

 Rubio asks Lucia to say a prayer and shares the only prayer she knows.
 For the first time in her life, Lucia understands the prayer and what it means to her.
 While taking a bath in a stream, Lucia almost drowns, and Rubio saves her, and they eventually have sex.
 Rubio wishes to marry her, and Lucia finds herself wishing she could, but she is still determined to go to Switzerland.
 They arrive at a town, and Lucia successfully haggles for a passport and money from a pawn shop.
 While having dinner, Rubio is stabbed when he defends a snide comment someone makes about Lucia.
 They run to a church, where Lucia tries her best to take care of him, but is forced to go to a hospital to take care of him.
 They are both arrested because the authorities recognize Rubio as a terrorist and Lucia as a criminal from Italy.